Diagnosing LEMS

 Manifestations of LEMS

-LEMS can manifest in association with an underlying cancer16 or in the absence of an underlying cancer.12,22
+LEMS can manifest in association with cancer16 or in the absence of cancer.12,20

 50%-60% LEMS ASSOCIATED WITH CANCER